LOADING ...

 And are my swans

-And there because it's so dark
+And there isn't because so dark

-Because it's so dark, it's so dark
+it's so dark, because it's so dark

-I was walking the dry leaves
+I was walking through the dry

-The leaves fell without
+The fell without changing

 No and no reds